- What Are FODMAP Foods?

 What is a FODMAP elimination diet?

-- This diet consists of severely restricting or eliminating those particular foods and drinks for a short period of time because it may not meet all the nutritional dietary requirements you need.
+- This diet consists of severely restricting or eliminating those particular foods and drinks, but only for a short period of time because it may not meet all the nutritional dietary requirements you need.
 It can be very restrictive and it is not recommended as a permanent diet.

 - For 3-8 weeks, foods and drinks that contain FODMAPs are limited or avoided.
 After that, individual foods can be introduced back into the diet, one at a time, to see whether that particular food or drink causes symptoms.
 If it does, you know you need to avoid that type of product.
 If no symptoms occur after consuming a particular food or drink for a week, it may be considered safe to continue to eat.